uber/ios-snapshot-test-case/README.md

 Authors
 -------

-`FBSnapshotTestCase` was written at Facebook by [Jonathan Dann](https://facebook.com/j.p.dann) with significant contributions by [Todd Krabach](https://facebook.com/toddkrabach).
+`iOSSnapshotTestCase` was written at Facebook by [Jonathan Dann](https://facebook.com/j.p.dann) with significant contributions by [Todd Krabach](https://facebook.com/toddkrabach).